Diplomatic history of Australia: Indonesia

 Australia had a developing relationship was Indonesia.
 Whitlam did not object to the invasion of Portuguese Timor by Indonesian troops in 1975 because maintaining good diplomatic relations with Indonesia was considered the highest priority at the time.
 The government could only express regret for the Timorese people as they were not prepared to go to war.
 Hawke and especially Keating also supported Indonesia despite their continuing maltreatment of the East Timorese people.
 When John Howard was elected in 1996, he saw the opportunity to distinguish himself from the previous Labor approach to the East Timor conflict.
 Immediately he sent peacekeeping forces into East Timor and advocated Australia's support for their independence.
 The role of this support of an essentially Christian country against a Muslim nation was detrimental to Australia's reputation with other Muslim countries.

 Vietnam

 Since the 1970s (when Vietnamese boat people started coming), wave after wave of refugees from distressed countries in Asia and elsewhere have sought haven in Australia.
-Many have died making the hazardous journey.
-How to deal with them has been a highly contentious political issue.
+Some have died making the hazardous journey.
+How to deal with them has been a contentious political issue.